valentinaarojas/100-days-of-code-python/README.md

 # 100-days-of-code-python
-Learning Python with 100 Days of Code: The Complete Python Pro Bootcamp by Angela Yu
+Creating Python Projects with 100 Days of Code: The Complete Python Pro Bootcamp by Angela Yu